 I was born in Barcelona (Spain) in 1980.
 I grew up in Badalona.
-At the age of fifteen I had the opportunity to discover photography and self-taught the laboratory technique and its foundations.
+At the age of fifteen, I had the opportunity to discover photography and self-taught the laboratory technique and its foundations.
 In 1998, I started studies related to the image.
-I studied cinema, television and photography in Barcelona (CFGS Imagen, La Mercè).
+I studied cinema, television, and photography in Barcelona (CFGS Imagen, La Mercè).
 In 2000, when I finished my studies, I started working with the renowned photographer Rafael Vargas, working as an assistant and photographer for six years.
-In 2006, I made the decision to become professionally independent and embarked on my own path to dedicate myself to advertising photography.
-For seven years, I did assignments for internationally well-known companies and major advertising agencies, such as OgilvyOne Worldwide.
-This period was very fruitful, especially regarding the learning of the profession, since I tackled very diverse subjects and that gave me a deep understanding of photographic technique.
-In 2011, I decided to move away from big cities to live in a small town called Sant Cebrià de Vallalta.
-In 2013, due to the economic crisis, I decided to emigrate to Mexico.
-This was an important and key decision for my development.
-At that time I began to prepare an artistic project and spent two years reflecting on the conditions necessary to build my work; researching about art, philosophy and poetry.
-I lived one year in Metepec and another one in Toluca.
-In 2015 I moved permanently to Playa del Carmen (very close to Cancun) and soon after I obtained Mexican nationality.
-Today I am still engaged in the development of my artistic project; obsessively studying, writing and taking the photographs that I post on this website.
+In 2006, I decided to become professionally independent and embark on my path to advertising photography.
+I did assignments for internationally well-known companies and major advertising agencies.
+In 2011, I moved away from big cities to live in a small town called Sant Cebrià de Vallalta.
+At that time, I started my art project and spent several years studying and exploring the necessary conditions to develop my work.
+In 2013, due to the economic crisis, I emigrated to Mexico.
+I lived for one year in Metepec and another one in Toluca.
+In 2015 I moved permanently to Playa del Carmen (very close to Cancun), and soon after, I obtained Mexican nationality.
+In 2019, after eight years of intense reflection, I started to produce the images for the photographic project called “The hyperreal archive.”
+Today I am still engaged with it, obsessively studying, writing, and creating the photos I post on this website.

 2016 – IPA Honorable Mention – Self-portrait: “Three states of my mind”.
 Link

 This post is also available in: Español (Spanish)